-Dual enrollment students may present a fully executed Dual Enrollment form at any College Campus or Center during the approved registration period.
+Dual enrollment students must complete the electronic Dual Enrollment Registration form and have obtained the appropriate signatures.
 Specific term information may be altered for dual classes taught at a secondary school site.
-General term information including drop, add and withdrawal information is published on the College web site www.nwfsc.edu.
-Section 13 of this document delineates withdrawal options for dual students.
+General term information is published on the College website www.nwfsc.edu.
+Section 12 of this document delineates withdrawal options for dual students.